-There's something innately different about us that no one can quite put their finger on.
-That thing is our extrasensory ability to see and feel incongruencies that seem invisible to everyone else, but jogs us to our cores.
+There's something inherently different about us that no one can quite put their finger on.
+That thing is our natural ability to see and feel incongruencies that seem invisible to everyone else, but are glaringly obvious to us.
+We wonder why isn't anyone doing anything about this?

-We are simply unable to operate in a way that ignores injustices, inequity, corruption, abuses of power, or any situation where people are not doing the right thing.
+We are simply unable to operate in a way that ignores injustices, is not fair, is corrupt, abuses power, wastes time or resources, or any situation where people are not doing the right thing.

 There was still some confusion as often times people could identify with some of the traits but not all.